isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Differentiating Instruction in the English Language Classrooms (Primary and Secondary).md

 ---
 ### Overview

-In the SFEd courses on Differentiated Instruction (DI) in EL Classrooms, you will:
+In the SFEd courses on Differentiated Instruction (DI) in English Language (EL) Classrooms, you will:
 *   actively inquire into:
 	*   your practice of DI in the teaching, learning and assessment of EL, or
 	*   your practice of leading others in their learning about DI; and